 Yes, it is true that raw eggs specifically the white part has avidin.
 This substance is known to interfere with biotin's effects.
 However, this will only occur if there are excessive amounts of avidin.

 When it comes to raw eggs, the biotin contents of the yolk can outweigh the amount of avidin.
 So, there is a possibility that biotin absorption is partly blocked, but not completely.
 Hence, your dogs can still absorb a certain amount of biotin and get its health benefits.

 Aside from that, it is true that cooking will resolve the this problem.
 But, it will also decrease the overall nutrient value of eggs.
 Thus, feeding dogs raw eggs is still preferred compared to the cooked version.

 Whilst there are still high quality commercial dog food products sold in today's market, unprocessed food or raw feeding is a nutritious option.
 Food preparation will probably consume your time.
 But, in a long run, it can bring forth optimum health benefits.

 Before you decide to shift to a raw food diet, you must first consult your veterinarians, take note of important details and understand the concepts behind this feeding method.
-This is because all feeding methods have its advantages and risks.
+The main reason is that all feeding methods have its advantages and risks.
 You have to know this by heart to make sure that your pet is safe and eating the right kind of food.